SovereignCloudStack/website/_i18n/en/_posts/blog/2021-11-25-garloff-gaiax.md

 further development will take place here and are also working towards this as part of our cooperation in the Gaia-X working groups and open work packages.

+Gaia-X is a large project that is collaboratively built.
+It requires support from many parties and a long term perspective.
+But that is also its strength.